Skip to content

 It is important to note that if you wish to visit more than one Schengen country, you should apply at the embassy of your main destination, taking the length and purpose of your stay into consideration.

-A Schengen visa is valid in the following countries:
+A Schengen visa is valid in the countries that are part of the Schengen Area

 The German Embassy in South Africa has offices in Cape Town and Pretoria.